bmwcarit/ramses-logic/doc/sphinx/viewer.rst

   For auto-detection the file extensions `rlogic` and `lua` are expected.
 * If no ``<luafile>`` is found, the viewer will show the scene and propose to store a default configuration.
 * Display size is auto-detected based on the first camera viewport found in the scene.
-  This can be overridden by the options :option:`ramses-logic-viewer -w` and :option:`ramses-logic-viewer -h`.
+  This can be overridden by the options :option:`ramses-logic-viewer --width` and :option:`ramses-logic-viewer --height`.

 The tool's intended use-cases are primarily: